jcbgamboa/jcbgamboa.github.io/_posts/2018-01-31-the-multiple-facets-of-arrays.md

 probability distribution?
-For example, let's say that I have some computer program that receives all sorts of data (such as the humidity of the air in several sensors, the temperature, the speed of the wind, etc) and just outputs scores for how sunny, cloudy or rainy it may be.
+For example, let's say that I have some computer program that receives all sorts of data (such as the humidity of the air in several sensors, the temperature, the speed of the wind, etc.) and just outputs scores for how sunny, cloudy or rainy it may be.
 Imagine that one possible vector of scores is
 $[101, 379, 44]$.
 Let's call it $A$.
 To facilitate the notation, I would like to be able to call the three elements of $A$ by the value